Roger Reeves

 Description

 This class is for students who want to learn how to use 3D modeling software specifically for a career in Interior Design.
 Learn how Autodesk AutoCAD, SketchUp, and a rendering solution can help you bring your ideas into the digital space for potential clients and colleagues to view.
-We will explore how to create a workflow for your interior design projects which will include space planning, furniture modeling, and applying materials for viewing and rendering.
-This class will also include how to draw 2D floor plans; using 3D warehouse; customizing furniture and fixtures; and setting up views and rendering.
+We will explore how to create a workflow for your interior design projects, including space planning, furniture modeling, and applying materials for viewing and rendering.
+This class will also include drawing 2D floor plans, using 3D warehouse, customizing furniture and fixtures, and setting up views and rendering.
 Prerequisite(s): Digital Drawing: Objects and Space or equivalent experience.

 Students are responsible for their software when this course is offered online. |